-Answering your first question: There are no parallel universes, just for you to know.
-I also must apologize if the tone of my writing is paternalistic and sarcastic, but I’m not particularly happy about the task that has been given me: Retroinstruction.
-In simple words it means interfering with the past in a non-invasive way so we can better our present.
-It’s almost a quixotic idea, because too much effort must be put to get minimal results.
+Answering your first question: There are no parallel universes.
+I also must apologize if the tone of my writing is paternalistic, but I’m not particularly happy about the task that has been given to me: Retroinstruction.
+In simple words, it means interfering with the past in a non-invasive way so we can better our present.
+It’s almost a quixotic idea because too much effort must be put in to get minimal results.
 Yes, a few atomic catastrophes have been avoided thanks to this method, but there’s almost nothing you could do in your time that our technology can’t fix.
 Evolution is a power that can’t be contained, and the aim of this novel is simply to show you that.
-So parallel universes are just another backfire of humans having a brain: Sometimes we get too carried away with our imagination.
-Even logically speaking, there’s not way there are multiple universes, or multiverses, and even if they were, each would be a single universe, disconnected from the rest, which means that, ultimately, it doesn’t matter.
-We have enough dealing with our reality to burden ourselves with improvable hypothesis that have no influence whatsoever on our reality.
-There is not way other universes, if they exist, can connect with ours, and if we happen to find out that there are parallel universes, then they will simple become part of our universe and will stop being universes, because the logical concept of a universe it that there is just one.
-So enough with that fake conundrum so popular in your era.
+So, the theory of parallel universes is just another mishap of humans having a brain: Sometimes we get too carried away with our imagination.
+Even logically speaking, there’s no way there are multiple universes, or multiverses, and even if there were, each would be a single universe, disconnected from the rest, which means that, ultimately, it doesn’t matter.
+We have enough dealing with our reality to burden ourselves with improbable hypotheses that have no influence whatsoever on us.
+There is no way other universes, if they exist, can connect with ours, and if we happen to find out that there are parallel universes, then they will simply become part of our universe and will stop being universes because the logical concept of a universe is that there is just one.
+So, enough with that false paradox so popular in your era.